LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="return-value"></a>Valeur de retour

-Retourne la valeur TRUE si le `CSimpleStringT` objet a 0 longueur ; sinon, FALSE.
+Retourne la valeur true `CSimpleStringT` si l’objet a une longueur de 0 ; sinon, false.

 ### <a name="remarks"></a>Notes